BrianWhelanDublin/milestone-project-4/README.md

    - I used code from the above article to help with a bug during development with my decimal fields.

  - [Messages extra tags](https://stackoverflow.com/questions/15017706/how-to-display-multiple-django-messages-in-one-page)
+   - I used the above article to help with only showing the cart items with some succesful messages.

  - [Test image input in Django forms](https://gist.github.com/drillbits/5432699)
    - I used this code to help with my Django testing of the forms image input.